 Pre-Practicum Health & Safety Requirements Form FAQs

-Realizing your vision of having a high performing career in the health and community services field requires that you start your program having met the same safety and health requirements that are mandatory for new employees in your field.
+Realizing your vision of having a high performing career in the health field requires that you start your program having met the same safety and health requirements that are mandatory for new employees in your field.
 The practicum health and safety requirements that are mandatory for your program can be found under the Practicum Forms tab within the myConestoga Practicum Services community.

 As a future professional in your chosen career, you may need to be able to demonstrate that: